investigative

 “It’s a commission-based job kasi eh and at least doon may assurance na may makukuha akong pera,” she added.

-Due to this, there are some other days when she opts to be absent from her teaching job.
-Sally expounded that she directly leaves the university once her lectures are done leaving no time for consultation hours.
-If her class schedule is in the afternoon, she decides to not enter during the morning period just to have time to focus on her sideline.
+Due to this, there are some days when she opts to be absent from her teaching job.
+Sally expounded that she leaves the university after her lectures are done, leaving no time for consultation hours.
+If her class schedule is in the afternoon, she decides not to enter during the morning period just to have time to focus on her sideline.

 Ryan (not his real name), a former COS teaching staff also observed the trend of his co-workers not only looking for sidelines but also depending on loaning money to sustain their everyday living expenses and for some that have immediate need of money for their family.
 He also pointed out that even looking for where to loan money is already a struggle.